Table of Contents

 Most people do not experience any symptoms during the Acute infection phase.

-Some people suffer from symptoms like liver inflammation, yellowing of the skin and eyes (jaundice), dark urine, extreme fatigue, nausea, vomiting and abdominal pain during the acute infection phase.
+Some people suffer from symptoms like the liver inflammation, yellowing of the skin and eyes (jaundice), dark urine, extreme fatigue, nausea, vomiting and abdominal pain during the acute infection phase.

 Diagnosis of Hepatitis B